apiarian/BookmarkTab/readme.markdown

 This extension will be available in the [Google Chrome Extensions][extensions] list as soon as it has been sufficiently tested.

+A packaged BookmarkTab.crx version of the extensio is included with the source.
+Simply drag this file into Google Chrome and it should install automatically.

 To use this extension from source: download the source, open the *Developer mode* in chrome://extensions, and open the srouce directory with *Load unpacked extension...*.

 [chrome]: http://chrome.google.com